Fraser0312/Data-Portfolio/README.md

-#📊 Data Analytics & BI Portfolio
+#Data Analytics & BI Portfolio

 This repository showcases a collection of Business Intelligence dashboards and analytical models developed to support data-driven decision-making across sales, customer performance, and sustainability.

-#🎯 Purpose of This Portfolio
+#Purpose of This Portfolio

 This portfolio demonstrates my ability to: